-- Have any/all arrangements been made for the child to start school? - Have records been transferred? - Is there an Individual Education Plan (IEP) in place? - Are there any special arrangements necessary for the child's education? - Is the child involved in any extracurricular activities at school?
+- What school and grade does the child currently attend? - Is there an Individual Education Plan (IEP) in place? - Are there any special arrangements necessary for the child's education? - Is the child involved in any extracurricular activities at school?

 Emotional Considerations